hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `local_account_disabled` - (Optional) - If `true` local accounts will be disabled.
 Defaults to `false`.
 See [the documentation](https://docs.microsoft.com/en-us/azure/aks/managed-aad#disable-local-accounts) for more information.

+-> **NOTE:** If `local_account_disabled` is set to `true`, it is required to enable Kubernetes RBAC and AKS-managed Azure AD integration.
+See [the documentation](https://docs.microsoft.com/en-us/azure/aks/managed-aad#azure-ad-authentication-overview) for more information.

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

 * `network_profile` - (Optional) A `network_profile` block as defined below.